Dosage Form: injection, solution

 Injectable lorazepam can be used with atropine sulfate, narcotic analgesics, other parenterally used analgesics, commonly used anesthetics, and muscle relaxants.

 Immediately prior to intravenous use, Lorazepam Injection must be diluted with an equal volume of compatible solution.
-Contents should be mixed thoroughly by gently inverting the container repeatedly until a homogenous solution results.
-Do not shake vigorously, as this will result in air entrapment.
 When properly diluted, the drug may be injected directly into a vein or into the tubing of an existing intravenous infusion.
-The rate of injection should not exceed 2.0 mg per minute.
+The rate of injection should not exceed 2 mg per minute.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not use if solution is discolored or contains a precipitate.

 Lorazepam Injection is compatible for dilution purposes with the following solutions: Sterile Water for Injection, USP; Sodium Chloride Injection, USP; 5% Dextrose Injection, USP.